7 Facts from our Guanabana Review

 A well-performed DNA test will decode all your genetic blueprints with high accuracy.
 However, most DNA tests will only decode 0.02% of your genetic makeup, thus producing a less reliable result.
 If you want accurate results, Nebula Genomics is the right choice for you.

 At Nebula Genomics, we use 30X Whole Genome Sequencing (WGS) to decode every single strand of your DNA and produce 10,000 times more data than other DNA tests like 23andMe and AncestryDNA.
 Our WGS method decodes 6.4 billion DNA base pairs in the human genome.
 This also includes the complete set of all 20,000 genes, mitochondrial DNA, plus the Y chromosome.

-Besides offering the quality DNA test you desire, we will also provide you powerful, browser-based genome exploration tools you can consult if you need answers to any question about your DNA.
-That is one of the ways we adopt to help avoid unnecessary stress of learning for our customers.
+Besides offering the quality DNA test you desire, we will also provide powerful, browser-based genome exploration tools you can consult if you need answers to any question about your DNA.

 We have a Nebula Research Library you can check for weekly updated reports about the most cutting-edge genomic research and learn how it applies to your DNA results.
 With the library, you’ll also get new weekly reports based on the latest scientific discoveries.

 If you’re looking for other ways to supplement your health, you may be interested in these other products:

 - Care/of (personalized vitamin packs with research transparency)